-Knowing What are the most popular Crypto Exchanges is essential to investing in DeFi.
+Knowing what the most popular Crypto exchanges are is essential to investing in DeFi.
 Understanding cryptocurrencies can be difficult on its own, and if you’re new to crypto trading, finding the right platform to buy and sell popular assets such as Bitcoin or Ethereum can be even more difficult.
 When selecting a cryptocurrency exchange, consider factors such as supported assets, fees, payment methods, and security.
 When compiling this list of the best cryptocurrency exchanges, we took these factors into account.

 What is a Crypto Exchange?